egilligan30/EdwardGilligan/README.md

 # EdwardGilligan

-Welcome to my personal project repository!
+Below are my personal projects.
 This space showcases academic research and applied programming projects related to economics, mathematics, and data analysis.

 ## Features